An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Monte Carlo methods for IMs

 where $\hat\theta_z$ is the maximum likelihood estimator, $J_z$ is the $d \times d$ observed Fisher information matrix, and, again, $F_d$ is the $\chisq(d)$ distribution function.
+Consequently, the $\alpha$-cuts $C_\alpha(z)$ of $\pi_z$ are approximately ellipsoidal.
+This suggests a basic elliptical form for $C_\alpha^\out(z)$ and hence for $\pi_z^\out$, which is asymptotically correct/optimal, and is shown to be quite accurate even for small samples.
+As I'll explain below, assuming that $C_\alpha(z)$ can be roughly approximated by an ellipsoid is not equivalent to assuming Gaussianity.

-This Gaussian approximation also holds in alternative parametrizations and, in fact, it might be more accurate in certain parametrizations than in others.
-For example, if there are non-negativity constraints on $\theta$, then the Gaussian approximation might be more appropriate/accurate when applied on the $\log\theta$ scale than on the $\theta$ scale.
-My general presentation below works on the $\theta$ scale, but I will apply these transformations freely in the examples that follow.
+Note that the approximation \eqref{eq:approx.gaussian} also holds for different parametrizations.
+In fact, it might be more accurate in one parametrization than in another, e.g., non-negativity constraints on $\theta$ suggest applying a Gaussian approximation on the $\log\theta$-scale.
+What's described below on the $\theta$-scale can also be applied following a reparametrization, and I freely reparametrize as appropriate in my numerical examples below.